blucap/mmpa502/README.md

 # MMPA502 - Accounting

-Her are some scripts that use Python for management accounting.
+Here are some scripts that use Python for management accounting.

-Please clone and run locally to get the colours in the step_down script.
+Please clone and run locally to get the **colours** in the step_down script.